apify/crawlee/docs/guides/getting_started.md

 apify create my-new-project
 ```

-A prompt will be shown, asking to choose a template.
+A prompt will be shown, asking you to choose a template.
 Disregard the different options for now and choose the template labeled `Hello world`.
 The
 command will now create a new directory in your current working directory, called `my-new-project`, create a `package.json` in this folder and install
 all the necessary dependencies.
 It will also add example source code that you can immediately run.